alexandrosmagos/IHU_Announcement_Bot/README.md

 ## Acknowledgments
 By Using this project, you agree to the following:
 * I am not responsible for any wrong use of the API.
+* This project is not affiliated with the university in any way.
+It is a personal project and is not used for commercial purposes.
-* To comply with Uni's terms, all announcements have to be in a channel that only the authenticated role can see.
+* To comply with University's terms, all announcements have to be in a channel that only the authenticated role can see.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>